Ivanco19/Challenge2/README.md

 - It is able to run the analysis for all tabs in just one click.

 - I split the challenge into 2 sub-routines.
 The first one "Year_stock_calculation" has all the code and logic to build a summarise table with the information for the CURRENT tab (year)
 - In the second sub-routine "Year_stock_worksheet" we call the first sub-routine to run the logic for all the tabs (2018, 2019, 2020).

+- You can find screenshots of the results of the analysis for the years 2018 - 2020

 - This macro/code was developed by Ivan Corona